CelestialOkamii/CS-312/Projects/Project_SCC/scc-project-report.md

     return current_tree, count + 1                   #O(1) - returning a finished dict and number takes no new space
 ```

 dfs_trees will take the most memory by the end of the program.
-This is because for each new tree it will have to make room for a new dict n nodes long and will have to do this for t number of trees.
+This is because for each new tree it will have to make room for a new dict n nodes long and will have to do this for t number of trees,
-This makes the total space complexity O(n * t).
+however adding the trees should take negligible space.
+This makes the total space complexity O(n).

 ### Empirical Data